saaguero/ckad-notes/README.md

         matchLabels:
           role: client
 ---
-# contains two elements in the from array, and allows connections from Pods in the local Namespace with the label role=client, or from any Pod in any namespace with the label user=alice.
+# contains two elements in the from array, and allows connections from Pods in the local Namespace with the label role=client OR from any Pod in any namespace with the label user=alice.
   ingress:
   - from:
     - namespaceSelector: